Volunteer Canyon Rock Climbing

-For decades Volunteer Canyon was known by local climbers as The Cwm, which is a Whelsh word for a steep cirque.
-I believe it was Scott Baxter who first started calling it The Cwm.
+In the early days Volunteer Canyon was known by local climbers as The Cwm, which is a Whelsh term for a steep mountain cirque.
+I believe it was Scott Baxter who coined it.

 Most of the routes listed here require rapping into specific belay points or ledges.
 Bringing an ascender and a grigri down to the belay is prudent in case the need arise to retreat up your fixed line.
 This canyon is known for moving wind around and may make verbal communication impossible.
 The belays can take a while, so dress accordingly.
-You can always haul stuff out on the fixed line.
+You can always haul stuff out on the fixed line.”
+JJ

 THE NORTH SIDE is home to such age old classics as Tralfamadore 5.9+, and Beautiful Day 5.8+.
 It is a stunning series of columns and quite a lot to take in the first time you see it.
 New age classics such as The Lost Highway, Green Knight, and White Hawk should keep you happily dancing in the sun.

 THE SOUTH SIDE is a collection of unique walls, with routes scattered about in the folds of it's teetering columns.
-Home to the Canary Cracks which were first lead in the 1970s, as well as some more modern endeavors which certainly expand the scope of NAZ basalt, and it's classic lines.
+Home to the Canary Cracks which were first lead in the 1970s, as well as some more modern endeavors which certainly expand the scope of NAZ basalt and it's classic lines.
 While having to rap into specific belays is time consuming, it does allow one to clean the route on the way down.
 This side sees regular dirt runoff during seasonal rains.
 A tooth brush will do wonders.
 A mini whisk brush will work miracles.

-That being said, these roads see a lot of abuse, seasonal closures, are choked with boulders, and are of otherwise I'll temper.
+That being said, these roads see a lot of abuse, seasonal closures, are choked with boulders, and are of otherwise ill temper.
 A 4X4 will be needed in anything but perfect dry conditions.
 A high clearance vehicle minimum, and expect to drive pretty slowly.
-With a good vehicle, the total drive time from Flagstaff takes about 45 minutes from Flagstaff and is roughly 30 miles, however the bad section is only a three mile final stretch.
+With a good vehicle, the total drive time from Flagstaff takes about 45 minutes and is roughly 30 miles, however the bad section is only a three mile final stretch.